photos

 Brian and I go back a very long way, to the early/mid 1950s.
 Brian's father - Charlie McFadden (taught by my father in primary school) - was a great local character; Charlie and his wife Kay (née O'Connor, from Kerry) met after the 39-45 war.
 Charlie and a brother were in the British army (N. Africa, up through Italy...), another brother - the youngest of them - Pat McFadden was in the Glider Pilot Regiment, in the group tasked with taking the bridge at Arnhem (and a son of his - another Pat, born in London after the war - now lives back in Bailieboro, his father's hometown).

-Kay was a nurse with the British in (the then) Burma.
+Kay (this poor quality scan dated from the mid 1940s) was a nurse with the British in (the then) Burma.

 Many's the happy hour I spent in their home on Anne's St., just around the corner from my family.